 Who is my surgeon?
-David Underwood, M.D. is our chief cataract surgeon.
-Dr. Underwood has performed cataract surgery in West Tennessee for over 30 years with thousands of successful procedures.
+David Underwood, M.D. and Divya Indrakanti, M.D. are our primary cataract surgeons.
 All of our doctors work together as a team to provide you with the best possible outcome with cataract surgery.

 Where will my surgery be done?
 Cataract surgery is performed in a local hospital (outpatient) or a surgery center.
-Our surgical locations include West Tennessee Healthcare Surgery Center in Jackson, Henderson County Community Hospital in Lexington, Hardin County Hospital in Savannah, and Henry County Medical Center in Paris, and Baptist Memorial Hospital Carroll County in Huntingdon, TN.
+Our surgical locations include West Tennessee Healthcare Surgery Center in Jackson, The Jackson Clinic - Baptist Outpatient Campus in Jackson, Henderson County Community Hospital in Lexington, Hardin County Hospital in Savannah, and Baptist Memorial Hospital Carroll County in Huntingdon, TN.

 When will my surgery be done?
 After a consultation with one of the Hughes Eye doctors, you will meet with our surgery counselor to provide a surgical date at your desired location.
 The counselor will review the guidelines of your insurance, requirements prior to surgery, expectations the day of surgery, and after surgery care instructions.
-You will be given a folder to take home with all of the information discussed at your visit.
+You will be given a folder to take home with all the information discussed at your visit.